seetadev/Security22X/README.md

 Urbit Integration

-1. Integration of webrtc protocol to Urbit for video conferencing and communication at the incident spot: We are extending the WebRTC integration for Urbit for just in time communication about the incidents by citizen, police officer, dispatcher, admin and government officials.
+1. Integration of webrtc protocol to Urbit for video conferencing and communication at the incident spot: We are extending the WebRTC integration for Urbit for just in time video communication about the incidents reported by citizens and coordinated by police officer, dispatcher, admin and government officials at the command and control center.
 Please visit: https://github.com/seetadev/Security22X/tree/main/roadincidentmanagement/urbit-webrtc

-2. Urbit Incident Survey Chatbot: We are using Urbit chatbot framework (poll example) and integrating it so that incident surveys could be integrated within the chat application specific to discussions on road incidents where there is dispute on its cause or impact.
+2. Urbit Incident Survey Chatbot: We are using Urbit chatbot framework (poll example) within our solution so that the incident surveys could be integrated within the chat application specific to discussions on road incidents where there is dispute on its cause or impact.
 Please visit: https://github.com/seetadev/Security22X/tree/main/roadincidentmanagement/urbit-incident-survey

 3. Urbit Incident Notes: We are using Urbit based integration of TodoMVC example for implementing incident and monitoring notes maintained by transport administrators.
 Please visit: https://github.com/seetadev/Security22X/tree/main/roadincidentmanagement/urbit-monitoring-notes